 In the general settings, the user shall be allowed to change the font settings.
 It shall also allow the user to decide how many days he wants to save the notes on the application.
 There shall be a setting on the page where the user shall be allowed to change the application's language from English to Spanish and vice versa.
-Also, on this page, there shall be an option to change the application's security settings, where the user shall be allowed to add a passphrase to secure the notes.
+Also, on this page, there shall be an option to change the application's security settings, where the user shall be allowed to enable the use of the device’s supported security features to secure access the notes.